UOA-CS732-S1-2026/cs732-tech-tutorial-lnuo026/README.md

 npm install
 npm run dev
 ```
-Then open http://localhost:xxxx  in your browser.
+Then open the URL shown in your terminal (e.g. http://localhost:5173)